engdan77/metrics_collector/README.md

 ## Software design

+Overall

+So as mentioned earlier, the main components of this design could be described as

+- Backend
+  - Orchestrator - the class that ties the ETL steps together (Facade)
+  - Cache - this part assures there is no need to retrieve data already existing
+  - Scheduler - this part responsible to perform scheduled metrics e.g. send as email
+- Frontend
+  - Web UI - this allow the user to execute ETL based on available services
+  - REST API - this expose the available metrics and makes it easier integrate with other platforms

+### Abstracted backend backend logic

 So the main idea behind is primarily to abstract that common logic related to such time-based analsysis projects into a few different re-usable classes and supposed to represent each phase most commonly referred as **Extract** -> **Transform** -> **Load** .. and following a [template method pattern](https://en.wikipedia.org/wiki/Template_method_pattern) approach for the following ...

 Base**E**xtract ... responsible for extract raw data from its source